 - Limit contact with pets and animals.

 We are committed to communicating with you about your loved one’s status.
 With the patient’s permission, one designated family member will be called with updates, at least once per day, after the physician rounds.
+Alternative ways of interacting, including phone calls, FaceTime, Skype, and other means are also encouraged.

 Women's and Children's Services